 ABC analysis is a method that entails categorizing items based on their perceived value and is used in inventory management.
-It helps companies identify the most valuable products that match customer demand, control and allocate resources efficiently, reduce obsolete inventory, and increase sales.
+It helps companies identify the most valuable products that match their customers’ demand, control and allocate resources efficiently, reduce obsolete inventory, and increase sales.

 Watch the video below to uncover how ABC analysis works.

-We will discuss an inventory categorization method based on the Pareto principle also called the 80/20 rule.
-According to this principle, 20% of main goods represent 80% of sales volume.
-In this article, we’ll review the use of ABC analysis, explore its advantages and disadvantages, and check out 6 steps to conduct ABC analysis.
+We will discuss an inventory categorization method based on the Pareto principle, also known as the 80/20 rule.
+According to this principle, 20% of a company’s main goods represent 80% of its sales volume.
+In this article, we’ll review the use of ABC analysis, explore its advantages and disadvantages, and check out the six steps to conduct the analysis.

 What is the use of ABC analysis?

-ABC analysis enables businesses to figure out how to manage their inventory properly based on the key metrics.
-To find out whether customers will buy a certain product, a brand needs to understand customer demand.
-Companies that opt for ABC analysis have a chance to analyze the demand and manage their inventory based on this data.
+ABC analysis enables businesses to figure out how to manage their inventory based on the key metrics.
+A brand needs to understand customer demand to determine whether its clients will buy a certain product.
+Companies that opt for ABC analysis have a chance to analyze their demand and manage their inventory based on this data.

 One more reason businesses use ABC analysis is stock optimization.
-To meet customer needs, obtain great sales volume, and high profit, a company should categorize products based on demand, importance, and profit they can make.
+To meet customer needs, obtain a significant sales volume, and a higher profit, a company should categorize its products based on demand, importance, and profit.
 With the received information in mind, business owners can set prices for their products or services strategically.